PetarRan/peekberry/docs/video-demo.md

 **[Screen: Split view of Kiro IDE and Peekberry running]**

 "Peekberry proves that AI-assisted development isn't just about faster coding - it's about building better software.
-In 40 hours, we created a full-stack application with Chrome extension, authentication, database, and AI integration that would traditionally take a team weeks to build."
+In 40 hours, we created a production-ready full-stack application with Chrome extension, authentication, database, AI integration, and complete deployment infrastructure that would traditionally take a team weeks to build."

 **[Screen: Final product demonstration]**

 "But the real innovation isn't just Peekberry - it's demonstrating how developers and AI can collaborate to turn ambitious ideas into reality.
-Kiro didn't replace our creativity; it amplified it.
-The future of development is here, and it's collaborative, intelligent, and incredibly powerful."
+From automated hooks managing our development workflow to intelligent code generation following our architectural patterns, Kiro didn't replace our creativity; it amplified it exponentially.
+The future of development is here, and it's collaborative, intelligent, and incredibly powerful.
+This is what's possible when human creativity meets AI capability."

 ---